- Saint John's wort

 Mechanisms by which St. John’s wort induces or modulates different enzymes, altering the pharmacokinetics of corresponding drug substrates, continue to be evaluated.
 Hyperforin induces CYP 3A4 through activation of the pregnane X receptor (30) and St. John’s wort extract modulates UDP-glucuronosyltransferase (31) and P-glycoprotein (P-gp) activity via protein kinase C (PKC) (32).
 Analgesic and CNS activity may be due to its bioflavonoid content (21) as well as through inhibition of PKC isoforms and their phosphorylation (2).

 The enolized beta-dicarbonyl system contained in hyperforin may play a central role in its antiangiogenic activity, but the chemical and metabolic instability of hyperforin itself has led to the search for more stable derivatives (33).
 In animal models, hyperforin and its stabilized derivative aristoforin suppress lymphatic endothelial cell growth and lymphangiogenesis by inducing cell cycle arrest or apoptosis (34).
-Hyperforin also reversed P-gp and breast cancer resistance protein activity in human myeloid leukemia cell lines (35).
+Hyperforin also reversed P-gp and breast cancer resistance protein activity in human myeloid leukemia cell lines (35); and exerts neuroprotective effects in PC12 cells via regulating the AKT/GSK-3β signaling to decrease aluminum-induced Aβ production and tau phosphorylation (82).

 - May cause photosensitivity with fair-skinned individuals more at risk (18) or subacute neuropathy (29) in conjunction with sun exposure or other photosensitizing agents or products.